The face and body art industry is a vibrant, colorful world! But did you know that you can actually make a real living out of it?

 Advanced Face Paint Design Ideas

-Main categories/most popular face painting design ideas for beginners:
+Main categories/most popular face painting design ideas for all artists:

 Want to learn the most popular designs?
 Our World’s Best Face Painting Ideas Guide has top requested designs for boys, girls, Halloween, Christmas, themed parties, and more!